-• Summary memorandum of city staff, city council, and city commission input
+- Meeting of the BCWMC TAC - Summary memorandum of city staff, city council, and city commission input

-1.4 Commission workshop of overarching issues
+1.4 Commission workshop to kickoff Plan update process and identify overarching issues

 While stakeholder engagement is an opportunity to hear broad input from diverse stakeholders, we recommend that the Commission seek to focus issue identification and prioritization efforts on those items within the charge of the BCWMC.
-Commission staff will present the responses to the Plan update notification letter (see Section 1.2), collected city input (see Section 1.3) and the gaps analysis (see Section 2.1) at a workshop attended by commissioners and alternates.
+Commission staff will prepare and deliver a presentation on the history of the BCWMC Plan and Plan update process workshop attended by commissioners and alternates.
+Commission staff will present the responses to the Plan update notification letter (see Section 1.2), collected city input (see Section 1.3) and the gaps analysis (see Section 2.1).
 Commission staff will facilitate discussion to identify key overarching issues that must be addressed during Plan development, challenging issues that may require greater effort to address than others, and issues that may be a priority to partners that are outside of the Commission's roles and responsibilities.
 Commission staff will summarize the outcomes from this discussion in a memorandum and use the results to focus subsequent stakeholder engagement activities.